rc2dev/dwm/README.md

 ## My own patches

-- Make layout button toggle between tiling and monocle.
 - Add class to systray.
 This allows adding rules for it on compton.
+- Make layout symbol toggle between tiling and monocle.
 - Move colors to separate file.
 Add file with default colors.
 - Complement to `vanitygaps` patch: Allow toggling smartgaps on runtime.
 - Complement to `vanitygaps` patch: Add gaps to monocle.